Where to Stay in Boston First Time: Best Areas & Neighborhoods

 Stay in the Theater District and Chinatown if you are a foodie who is interested in east Asian cuisine and culture; you want to catch a theatre performance.

-Best places to stay in Chinatown:
+Best places to stay in Boston in Chinatown:

 🔍MORE HOTELS IN CHINATOWN